brimdata/super/book/src/super-sql/operators/load.md

   | sort'
 ```

-The lake then contains the two pools:
+The database then contains the two pools:

 ```mdtest-output
 bigflips@main